Structural Biology of Inflammation and Cancer

 The human genome is subjected to numerous genetic alterations throughout the lifespan of an individual as a consequence of exposure to environmental mutagens, such as UV-sun irradiation, cigarette smoke, as well as DNA damages induced by endogenous sources, eg, reactive oxygen species.
 These DNA damages are constantly monitored by genome surveillance mechanisms to ensure genome integrity is maintained.
 Malfunction of these surveillance and maintenance mechanisms predispose the genome to oncogenic changes, which ultimately led to the development of cancers.
 Furthermore, cancer cells have adapted specific genome maintenance mechanisms to ensure the appropriate genetic information are passed to the daughter cells during cell division, as well as the need to utilise DNA repair mechanisms in response to cancer chemotherapies.
 It is important to understand the molecular details on genome maintenance mechanisms to understand how normal cells maintain the heathy state, and how cancer cells develop.

 Our research is focusing on protein-nucleic acid complexes that monitor and maintain the genome integrity of normal and cancer cells.
 Cells have sophisticated molecular machines that detect and repair these DNA alterations.
-We use cryo-electron microscopy (cryo-EM) and biochemical methods to characterise the mechanisms of these molecular machines to understand how genome integrity is maintained.
+We use cryo-EM and biochemical methods to characterise the mechanisms of these molecular machines to understand how genome integrity is maintained.
 The ultimate goal is to apply these knowledges to develop therapeutics that can offer new ways to treat disorders or cancers associated with genome instability.

 Wong W*, Huang R*, Menant S, Hong C, Sandow JJ, Birkinshaw RW, Healer J, Hodder AN, Kanjee U, Tonkin CJ, Heckmann D, Soroka V, Sogaard TMM, Jorgensen T, Duraisingh MT, Czabotar PE, Jongh WAd, Tham WH, Webb AI, Yu Z, Cowman AF.
 (2019) Structure of Plasmodium falciparum Rh5-CyRPA-Ripr invasion complex, Nature.
 565: 118-121. *co-first author